Back to BlogGuide

 What Is WebP Format & How to Convert Images to WebP for Free (No Quality Loss)

-I still run into people in 2026 who’ve never used WebP — or tried it once in 2018 and gave up because Safari didn’t support it.
-If that’s you, honestly, give it another 5 minutes.
-It’s one of the easiest performance wins left on the web.
+I still run into people in 2026 who've never used WebP, or tried it in 2018 and gave up because Safari didn't support it.
+If that's you give it 5 more minutes.
+One of the easiest performance wins left on the web.

-It’s Google’s image format from 2010 that basically does what JPEG does… but smarter and smaller.
-Usually 25–40% smaller files at roughly the same visual quality.
-Sometimes even better quality at the same file size.
+Google's image format from 2010.
+Does what JPEG does, but smarter and smaller.
+Usually 25–40% smaller files at roughly the same visual quality sometimes better quality at the same file size.

-It also does things JPEG never could: transparency (like PNG), animations (like GIF but way smaller), and lossless compression when you need it.
+It also does things JPEG never could: transparency like PNG, animations like GIF but far smaller, and lossless compression when you need it.
+Not just a "smaller JPEG" it replaces JPEG and most PNG use-cases on the web.

 Now?
-96–97% of browsers support it.
-Every iPhone since 2020, every modern Android, Edge, Firefox, Chrome — all good.
+96–97% browser support.
+Every iPhone since 2020, every modern Android, Edge, Firefox, Chrome all fine.
 The last real excuse disappeared years ago.

-On graphics/logos with transparency?
-Even crazier.
-A clean PNG logo that was 140 KB often drops to 25–45 KB as lossy WebP and still looks perfect.
+On graphics and logos with transparency the savings are even bigger.
+A PNG logo at 140 KB often drops to 25–45 KB as lossy WebP and still looks sharp.

 • Photos → 25–40% smaller than JPEG